 - a.
-Every effort should be made to include as wide a variety of cases as possible over two years with multiple repetitions. - b.
-Case discussions on the patients records written by the student is to be encouraged as it helps exercise the students diagnostic and decision making skills. - c.
-Case discussion is recommended once a week.
-Time table for the case presentation with names of the students should be announced in advance.

-2. Ward rounds: Ward rounds may be service or teaching rounds.
+Clinical Case discussions covering wide variety of cases will be held once a week.
+The discussion will include discussion good record keeping and documentation.
+Time table for the case presentation with names of the students should be announced in advance. - 2.
+Ward rounds: Ward rounds may be service or teaching rounds. - a.

-- a.
 Service Rounds: Postgraduates students should do service rounds every day for the care of the patients.
-Newly admitted patients should be worked up by the post graduate students and presented to the faculty members the following day. - b.
+Newly admitted patients should be worked up by the post graduate students and presented to the faculty members the following day.

+b.
 Teaching Rounds: Every unit should have grand rounds for teaching purpose at the bed side.
-A dairy should be maintained for day to day activities evaluated using check lists.
-A timetable for the subject with names of the students and the moderator should be announced in advance.
+A dairy should be maintained for day - to - day activities.